-- 1. Responsibility allowance for Principals and deputy heads of primary schools/primary special schools - (a) A responsibility allowance will be payable to Principals of primary/primary special schools at the rank of Assistant Master/Mistress\ at the rate of one increment above their substantive pay while serving in this capacity. - (b) A responsibility allowance will also be payable to Assistant Masters/Mistresses who serve as deputy heads of primary schools with 12 or more classes in addition to undertaking special duties as a Senior Teacher, or in the case of primary special schools, with 12 or more equivalent ordinary primary classes, at a rate equivalent to 75% of one increment above their substantive pay while serving in this capacity.
+- 1. Responsibility allowance for Principals and deputy heads of primary special schools - (a) A responsibility allowance will be payable to Principals of primary special schools at the rank of Assistant Master/Mistress at the rate of one increment above their substantive pay while serving in this capacity. - (b) A responsibility allowance will also be payable to Assistant Masters/Mistresses who serve as deputy heads of primary special schools, with 12 or more equivalent ordinary primary classes, at a rate equivalent to 75% of one increment above their substantive pay while serving in this capacity.
 The responsibility allowance should cease immediately upon the promotion/appointment of a teacher to the Senior Primary School Master/Mistress rank for deputy heads.
-In any case, the responsibility allowance for deputy heads will cease will effect from 2010/11 school year. - (c) Over-ranked non-graduate Principals will not be eligible for the Responsibility Allowance. - \ No non-degree holder should be appointed as new primary/primary special school principal.
+In any case, the responsibility allowance for deputy heads will cease with effect from 2010/11 school year. - (c) Over-ranked non-graduate Principals will not be eligible for the Responsibility Allowance. - No non-degree holder should be appointed as new primary/primary special school principal.
 Serving Principals at AM, SAM and PAM rank who are non-degree holders will be phased out through natural wastage.